certara/pyDarwin/docs/Usage.rst

 .. note::
     If all grid nodes share the same file system, you can simply deploy pyDarwin in your home directory (always use virtual environment!).

-There are two ways to utilize grids for search in `pyDarwin`:
+There are two ways to utilize grids for search in pyDarwin:

 1. Run search :ref:`locally <local_execution>`, submit individual model runs to the grid (local search, grid model runs).
 2. Submit search :ref:`to the grid <running_grid_search>`, as well as all the model runs (grid search, grid model runs).